AdobeDocs/experience-platform.en/help/sources/troubleshooting.md

 ### When should I use partial ingestion?

-Partial ingestion should be used when you when you only want to ingest all valid data, and fail rows that do not pass validation.
-Alternatively, you can use partial ingestion if you do **not** have constraints such as having the entire file being ingested into Platform.
+Partial ingestion should be used if you do **not** have constraints, such as having the entire file being ingested into Platform.
+Alternatively, partial ingestion should be used if you do not mind ingesting data that may contain errors within it.

 ### What is the typical partial ingestion error threshold?